Vaccines for COVID-19

 If you live in a long-term care facility, you will be offered the vaccine there.
 If you are a healthcare worker, you will be offered the vaccine where you work or nearby.

-If you are aged 70 or over, your GP will contact you when your vaccine is available.
+If you are aged 70 or over, your GP can arrange a home vaccination if you cannot leave your home for medical reasons.
 If you do not have a GP, call the COVID-19 helpline for advice.

 The COVID-19 Vaccine Allocation Strategy sets out the priority groups for vaccination.
 The list may change as more information becomes available.

-The HSE will let you know when you can get the vaccine.
+The HSE will let you know through your healthcare team, news or public advertising when you can register for your vaccine.

 You may receive your vaccination at a: